 Once the newly created chromosomes reach their poles, anaphase is over and we enter the next and last phase of mitosis - telophase.
 Telos" is Greek for "end".
 Telophase is the point in mitosis when the new nuclei are formed.
 A nuclear membrane forms around both bundles of chromosomes at each pole.
-This creates two nuclei.
-Also, the chromosomes begin to unwind (decondense) until eventually they are nothing more than a dim coloring of chromatin with a few nucleoli (clumps of chromatin).
-Each nucleus eventually takes on the appearance of an interphase nucleus and once that is done the cell has completed telophase and mitosis.
+This creates two nuclei..